Campaign History of the 151e Régiment d'Infanterie - XXIV

 27-30 September: On 28 Sept., a period of training and instruction begins.
 Capt.
 Ste.
 Croix returns after being previously evacuated and takes command of 7 Co.
 On 30 Sept., Lieut.
 Caudal returns after being previously evacuated and takes command of 5 Co.
 A large portion of the troop is given furlough at this time.

 1 October - 7 November: The entire effective that still remains behind after the departure of the furloughmen is formed into four companies in one battalion to participate in a defile with American troops at Neufchâteau.
 A warm welcome is given to the regiment, which defiles in perfect order and impeccable dress.
-On 6 October, the regiment commences a new period of specialist training, including grenade throwing, VB rifle grenade launchers, and fusil-mitrailleuse (automatic-rifle).
+On 6 October, the regiment commences a new period of specialist training, including grenade throwing, VB rifle grenade launchers, fusil-mitrailleuse (automatic-rifle), Stokes mortar, and 37 mm cannon.
 This training will continue until the first week of November, serving not just instill the latest military weaponry and tactics but also in preparation for the regiment’s upcoming special mission: the training of newly arrived American troops.
 On 3 October, a detachment of reinforcements of 600 troops arrives from the Divisional Depot comprised of:

 Lieut.
 Le Tollec – previously wounded, assigned to 37 mm gun platoon.